MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-slicer-numeric-range.md

 ![Numeric range slicer with Less than](media/desktop-slicer-numeric-range/desktop-slicer-numeric-range-4-less-than.png)

-Lastly, if you select **Greater than or equal to**, then the right (highest value) slider bar handle disappears.
+Lastly, if you select **Greater than or equal to**, then the right (higher value) slider bar handle disappears.
 You can then adjust the lower value, as seen in the following image.
 Now, only items with a **LineTotal** greater than or equal to 4902.99 display in the visuals on the report page.

 ![Numeric range slicer with Greater than](media/desktop-slicer-numeric-range/desktop-slicer-numeric-range-5-greater-than.png)

 ## Snap to whole numbers with the numeric range slicer

 A numeric range slicer snaps to whole numbers if the data type of the underlying field is **Whole Number**.
-This feature lets your slicer cleanly align who whole numbers. **Decimal Number**-type fields let you enter or select fractions of a number.
+This feature lets your slicer cleanly align to whole numbers. **Decimal Number**-type fields let you enter or select fractions of a number.
 The formatting set in the textbox matches the formatting set on the field, even though you can type in or select more precise numbers.

 ## Display formatting with the date range slicer

-When you use a slicer to display or set a range of dates, the format of the date displays in the **Short Date** format.
+When you use a slicer to display or set a range of dates, the dates display in the **Short Date** format.
 This date format is based on the user's browser or operating system locale.
 As such, it will be the display format no matter what the data type settings are for the underlying data or model.

 You could, for example, have a long date format for the underlying data type.
 In this case, a date format such as *dddd, MMMM d, yyyy* would format a date in other visuals or circumstances as *Wednesday, March 14, 2001*.
 But in the date range slicer, that date displays in the slicer as *03/14/2001*.